-Please Note: We are now accepting applications to grow industrial hemp for the 2019 growing season.
-Applications will be accepted until April 1, 2019.
+We are not yet accepting applications to grow hemp outdoors for the 2020 growing season.

-- Apply for a license between January 1 and April 1 of the year you wish to grow industrial hemp
+- Apply for a license between January 1 and April 1 of the year you wish to grow hemp.

 - $100 application fee – this fee must be submitted with the application.